fresheneesz/lima/README.md

 **`{type:"variable", name:_}`**   Represents a basic variable.

-**`{type:"object", expressions:_, needsEndBrace:_}`** - Represents an object literal.
-The `expressions` is a list of value nodes. `needsEndBrace` will be true if the endbrace wasn't found in the expression block (and presumably exists in a `rawExpression` somewhere inside expressions), false if it was found.
+**`{type:"object", expressions:_}`** - Represents an object literal.
+The `expressions` is a list of superExpression nodes.

-**`{type:"superExpression", parts:_, parens:_, needsEndParen:_}`** - Represents a block of code that may contain one or more actual expressions.
+**`{type:"superExpression", parts:_}`** - Represents a block of code that may contain one or more actual expressions.
 The `parts` is a list of values nodes, operator nodes, or rawExpressions.
-Value nodes must be separated by one or more special operator nodes.
-It may contain rawExpressions, described below.
-If `parens` is true, it means the superExpression represents an expression surrounded by parens, otherwise the `parens` property won't exist. `needsEndParen` will be true if the endbrace wasn't found in the expression block (and presumably exists in a `rawExpression` somewhere inside expressions), false if it was found.
 * **`{type:"rawExpression", startColumn:_, expression:_, meta:_}`** - Represents a block of code that may contain one or more actual expressions. `expression` is the raw expression string. `startColumn` is the 0-indexed column the rawExpression starts at relative to the indent of the expression that contains it. `meta` contains an object with an `index` representing the index in the source code the rawExpression starts at. `index` has the structure `{ offset: _, line: _, column: _ }`. *Note: this isn't a value node.*
 * **`{type:"macroConsumption", consume:_}`** - Indicates that the previous value is expected to consumes `consume` number of characters (eg because its consumption was evaluated as part of the first line of a block macro).
 Can also be inserted after values not expected to be a macro (with `consume:0`).
 This is intended to be used in evaluation to double-check that the macro consumes the expected number of characters when run for real, and facilitate throwing an error if the consumption doesn't match when run.

 ##### Operator Nodes:

 **`{type:"operator", operator:_, opType:_}`** - Represents an operator that might be a binary, prefix, or postfix operator.
-In addition to normal lima operators, `operator` can contain `}`, `)`, which will be used in cases where a possible macro makes it unclear where an object literal or paren statement ends. `opType` can either be "binary", "prefix", or "postfix".
+In addition to normal lima operators, `operator` can contain `}`, `)`, which will be used in cases where a possible macro makes it unclear where an object literal or paren statement ends. `opType` can either be "binary", "prefix", "postfix", or "bbp" (which stands for brace, bracket, or paren).

 ## Core Level 1 Roadmap